Jeffe-rson/Jeffer-son/index.md

 I want to share my progress and a project I have been working on for quite some time now and I would like to share it with the world when its ready.

-I am trying to develop my own unique method of transfering crypto-currency without the need of the internet but instead under the support of a sim-toolkit allowinng a user to make purchase through a simcard.
+I am trying to develop my own unique method of transfering crypto-currency without the need of the internet but instead under the support of a sim-toolkit allowin

+g a user to make purchase through a simcard.

 ### PROJECT GOALS